PPWR -

 The PPWR (Packaging and Packaging Waste Regulation) is a European Union regulation aimed at reducing packaging waste, improving recyclability of packaging, and promoting circular economy across the EU.
 The Regulation introduces stricter and harmonised obligations for all market operators.

-As an EU regulation, the PPWR is directly applicable in all EU Member States and takes precedence over national packaging legislation.
+As an EU regulation, the PPWR has entered into force directly in all EU Member States and takes precedence over national packaging legislation.

 Key Objectives of the PPWR